 This stage begins when you fill your first prescription for the year.
-When you are in this payment stage, you must pay the full cost of your Tier 3, Tier 4 and Tier 5 drugs until you reach the plan's deductible amount, which is \$100.00 for 2023.
-The "full cost" is usually lower than the normal full price of the drug, since our plan has negotiated lower costs for most drugs at network pharmacies
+When you are in this payment stage, you must pay the full cost of your drugs until you reach the plan's deductible amount, which is \$100.00 for 2024.
+The full cost is usually lower than the normal full price of the drug, since our plan has negotiated lower costs for most drugs at network pharmacies

-Once you have paid \$100.00 for your Tier 3, Tier 4 and Tier 5 drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.
+Once you have paid \$100.00 for your drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.

-There is no deductible on SelectHealth Medicare Choice for Select Insulins.
-During the Deductible Stage, your out-of-pocket costs for these Select Insulins will be \$35 for a one-month supply.
-To find out which drugs are Select Insulins, review the most recent Drug List available electronically, or provided to you in the mail upon request.
-You can identify Select Insulins by the 'IC' abbreviation listed under the Requirements/Limits column in the Drug List.
+There is no deductible on Select Health Medicare Choice for Insulins.
+During the Deductible Stage, your out-of-pocket costs for these Insulins will be \$35 for a one-month supply.
 If you have questions about the Drug List, you can also call Member Services (Phone numbers for Member Services are printed on the back cover of this booklet).